sickotra/sickotra.github.io/math_blog_posts/2020-10-10-ramanujan-partitions.md

 Kanigel, R. (1991).
 The Man Who Knew Infinity: A Life of the Genius Ramanujan.
 New York: Washington Square Press.

-Pillay, A., & Parker, r.
-A. (2020).
+Pillay, A., & Parker, A. (2020).
 Chapter 4: Partitions of numbers.
 Lecture notes distributed in MATH3143 Combinatorics, pp.18-22.
 University of Leeds.

 Pressman, E. R., Young, J., Thomas, J. (Producers), & Brown, M. (Director).
 (2015).
 The Man Who Knew Infinity [Motion Picture].